arbaouimehdi/stylelint-rules/CODING-GUIDELINES.md

 - Include a single space after the colon of a declaration.
 - include a semi-colon at the end of every declaration in a declaration block
 - include a space after each comma in comma-separated property or function values.
-- CSS Blocks should be spearated by a single clear line
+- CSS Blocks should be separated by a single clear line

-# Quotes
+## Quotes

 > ✅ Always use double quotes, quote attribute values in selectors